Everything PR News

 Documentation

 Maintain records of AI content production decisions and disclosure choices.
+The audit trail is the defense.

-Risk categories to watch
+Risk Categories to Watch

 • AI-generated executive voices or images